A New Challenge for 2022

 Office/Arts & Crafts/Hobbies:

 Extra Supplies: Have you noticed all the “adult” coloring books?
-I’m sure some people really enjoy coloring on cold or rainy days.
+I’m sure some people enjoy coloring on cold or rainy days.
 I’m sure it is very relaxing.
 And I’m sure some people were given these books and fancy pencils that have never used them and that’s okay too.
 If you have any craft supplies that are unopened and useable, these are always appreciated at donation centers.
 Many home care providers (both child and senior caretakers) are looking for these at a discounted price.

 I encourage you to find a local charity to work with for your donations.
 You can usually find a church-based Thrift/Resale shop for clothing and kitchen items.
 Organizations that provide care to children (Child Abuse centers, Low Income After School Care) are always looking for craft and art supplies as well as toys to use with the children.
 Animal shelters always need clean towels, and blankets as well as pet kennels and other items from your garage.